WMD-group/MacroDensity/README.md

 ------------

 Example scripts are given in the [examples](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/examples) folder.

-Tutorials in the form of .ipynb scripts are given in ther [tutorials](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/tutorials) folder.
+Tutorials in the form of .ipynb notebooks are given in the [tutorials](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/tutorials) folder.

 ### Planar Average
 This example is for plotting the planar average of a potential along a vector (here it is z).
 The only variables which need to be set are in the first three lines.
-Note `LOCPOT.slab` file is just a regular `LOCPOT` grid file.
+Note `LOCPOT.slab` file is just a regular [LOCPOT](https://www.vasp.at/wiki/index.php/LOCPOT) grid file.

 ```
 input_file = 'LOCPOT.slab'